Taste the real Alphono Mango SHOP NOW

 Lalbagh

-Lalbagh, Sindhura, or Sindhoora aam is a variety of mango grown in India, particularly in the southern state of Karnataka, cultivated mostly in the Rajgira part of Karnataka.
+Lalbagh, Sindhura, or Sindhoora aam is a variety of mango grown in India, particularly in the southern state of Karnataka.
+It is cultivated mostly in the Rajgira part of Karnataka.

-A sweet Lalbaugh Sindhoora aam has a slight tanginess to its taste with an aroma that lingers in your mouth for a long and increases your sweet tooth flavour.
+A sweet Lalbaugh Sindhoora aam has a slight tanginess to its taste, and its aroma lingers in your mouth for a long time, increasing your sweet tooth flavour.

 Season of Lalbaugh Sindhura aam: They are typically available from May to June in India.